Elue-dev/BookVerse-Golang-TS/golang-server/README.md

 ### Deployment
-The servers were containerized with Docker and deployed on [Railway](https://railway.app)
+The server were containerized with Docker and deployed on [Railway](https://railway.app)